sixcious/infy-scroll/README.md

 - Page Element Rule (Selector): `div.sc-l7cibp-0.juyBTC,div.sc-1eop7y7-0.cJYTWr`
 - Saved URL (Regular Expression): `^https://www\.pixiv\.net/.*/?tags/.*/(illustrations|manga|novels)`

 `*`*Tested on December 16, 2021.
 Requires page refresh due to SPA (Single Page Application) nature.
-Links must be opened in new tab due to the nature of Iframes.
+Links must be opened in a new tab due to the nature of Iframes.
 Websites can change their code at any time and break these settings. `AUTO` mode may not work due to the complexity involved.
 Firefox users will need to use the regular `Iframe` append mode.
 This is just a simple example to show Infy's potential.*

 ## Help Guide
 [View the Help Guide!](https://github.com/roysix/infy-scroll/wiki/Help)